 Balrampur Chini Mills Limited (BCML) is one of the largest integrated sugar companies in India.
 The allied businesses of the Company comprise distillery operations and cogeneration of power.
-The Company presently has ten sugar factories located in Uttar Pradesh (India) having an aggregate sugarcane crushing capacity of 77,500 TCD, distillery and co-generation operations of 560 KLPD and 175.7 MW (Saleable) respectively.
-In addition, 490 KLPD distillery capacity is under implementation which is expected to be operational by Nov/Dec-22.
-Post expansion, total distillation capacity of the Company would be 1050 KLPD.
+The Company presently has ten sugar factories located in Uttar Pradesh (India) having an aggregate sugarcane crushing capacity of 77,500 TCD, distillery and co-generation operations of 1050 KLPD and 175.7 MW (Saleable) respectively.